Bahamas Lotus

 The mission of this initiative is:

-2. To offer an opportunity for individuals and groups to “adopt” families-in-need, shelters, transition homes, homeless people, food banks, etc. to share their crops.
+2. This is an opportunity for individuals and groups to “adopt” families in need, shelters, transition homes, homeless people, food banks, etc., and share their crops.

-3. To provide the community with sustainable produce in times of natural or man-made disasters as well as during hard economic times.
+3. To provide the community with sustainable produce in times of natural or artificial disasters as well as during hard economic times.

 4. To foster “green” programs, environmental awareness, healthy organic living, and a sense of community.